kevindewalt/oldkevindewalt.github.io/_includes/signup_form.md

 <p class="message">
   Hey there SaaS product founder!
-Would like like to learn how to increase conversions and reduct churn with concierge onboarding?<br><br>
+Would you like to learn how to increase conversions and reduce churn with concierge onboarding?<br><br>
  (well who wouldn't, right?)
 </p>